-The MFA provides short term financing under various pieces of legislation to help local governments with their cash flow needs.
-We offer several types of loans depending on what category of local government you are.
-Funds can be accessed at any time during the year once the appropriate documentation has been submitted, your loan has been approved and you have submitted an executed loan agreement and corresponding demand promissory note.
-The time required before a loan is approved or an advance can take place is dependent on what type of loan you are applying for as some loans require more detailed analysis before they can be approved.
+The MFA provides short-term financing under various pieces of legislation to help local governments with their cash flow needs.
+We offer several types of loans depending on what type of local government you are.
+Funds can be accessed at any time of year, once the appropriate documentation has been submitted, your loan has been approved and you have submitted an executed loan agreement and promissory note.
+The time required before a loan is approved or an advance can take place is dependent on what type of loan you are applying for, as some loans require more detailed analysis before they can be approved.

-Short term loans are direct obligations of the local government requesting the funding.
-In the case of a municipality, it does not have to seek consent of their regional district to participate in short term borrowing which is the case for long term borrowing.
+Short-term loans are direct obligations of the local government requesting the funding.
+In the case of a municipality, it does not have to seek consent of its regional district to participate in short-term borrowing (consent is required for long-term borrowing).

-The MFA raises money weekly in the Commercial Paper market to fund loan requests.
+The MFA raises money weekly in the Commercial Paper market to fund short-term loan requests.
 This allows our members access to low cost funding and the flexibility to borrow and repay on short notice.
 Funds can be accessed on the same day for amounts less than $5 million (provided notice is given prior to 10:30 a.m.).
 For amounts between $5 million and $10 million, please allow three days notice, and for amounts in excess of $10 million five business days’ notice is required.
-Loans can be repaid at any time without notice or penalty.
+Short-term loans can be repaid at any time without penalty.

-For Sample Bylaws click here.
-The Ministry of Community, Sport and Cultural Development has reviewed all sample municipal and regional district bylaws that are provided on our website.
-Questions regarding the construction and wording of bylaws can be directed to your Advice and Approvals officer at the Ministry.
-The Ministry provides a summary of the contacts available on their website.
+For bylaw and resolution templates, please see our Processes & Templates section.
+The Ministry of Municipal Affairs has reviewed all sample municipal and regional district bylaws that are provided on our website.
+Questions regarding the construction and wording of bylaws can be directed to your Governance Analyst at the Ministry (LGgovernance@gov.bc.ca).